stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 > Some acknowledgement of reading founding document/princples

 ### Recommendation / Action  - [15.59](https://youtu.be/wnaXlv9onAo?t=959) - Rich Kopcho
-> Recommend reformation of NFT-DAO Discord Server Admin
+> Recommend reformation and redesign of NFT-DAO Discord Server and hiring experienced Admin